mhenke/cfwheels-training/00-upandrunning.md

 </cfcomponent>
 ```

-Inside the 'up' method you'll see the generator has placed a call to the 'createTable' method, passed '[tableName]' as a parameter, and created a block with the variable 't' referencing the table that's created.
+Inside the "up" method you'll see the generator has placed a call to the 'createTable' method, passed '[tableName]' as a parameter, and created a block with the variable 't' referencing the table that's created.
 Let's change '[tableName]' to '[articles]'.
-We can tell 't' what kind of columns we want in the 'articles' table.
+We can tell 't' what kind of columns we want in the "articles" table.

-But first you might be wondering "What is 't.timestamps' doing there?".
+But first you might be wondering "**What is 't.timestamps' doing there?**".
 The generator inserted that line.
-It will create three columns inside our table titled 'createdat' for when created, 'updatedat' for last updated, and 'deletedat' for soft deletes.
-Wheels will manage these columns for us, so when an article is created it's 'createdat' and 'updatedat' are automatically set.
-Each time we make a change to the article, the 'updatedat' will automatically be …uhhh… updated.
+It will create three columns inside our table titled **createdat** for when created, **updatedat** for last updated, and **deletedat** for soft deletes.
+Wheels will manage these columns for us, so when an article is created it's **createdat** and **updatedat** are automatically set.
+Each time we make a change to the article, the **updatedat** will automatically be …uhhh… updated.
 Very handy.

 Well, what kind of fields does our Article need to have?
-Since migrations make it easy to add or change columns later, we don't need to think of EVERYTHING right now, we just need a few to get us rolling.
+Since migrations make it easy to add or change columns later, we don't need to think of **EVERYTHING** right now, we just need a few to get us rolling.
 Here's a starter set:

-* 'title' (a string)
+* title (a "string")
-* 'body' (a "text")
+* body (a "text")

-So add these into your 'up' so it looks like this:
+So add these into your "up" so it looks like this:

 ```cfm
 <cffunction name="up">